We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Straight to the Point

-Our favorite carbon steel skillet was from Mauviel.
-This lightweight pan released foods easily and was a pleasure to use.
-We also liked this skillet from OXO as a budget-friendly pick; it was super nonstick and easy to use.
+Our favorite carbon steel pan was from Mauviel.
+This lightweight skillet released food easily and was a pleasure to use.
+We also liked this pan from OXO as a budget-friendly pick; it was super nonstick.

-If you haven't considered buying a carbon steel skillet, now is the time: Carbon steel is like a cousin to cast iron and well worth a place in your kitchen (you'll find them aplenty in the professional culinary world), with a caveat.
+If you haven't considered buying a carbon steel skillet, now is the time: Carbon steel is like a cousin to cast iron and is well worth a place in your kitchen (you'll find them aplenty in the professional culinary world).

 The Winners, at a Glance

 Once this pan was thoroughly seasoned, it passed our tests with flying colors.
-The wide, open surface area was easily able to accommodate a good amount of vegetables, and it made a perfect tarte tatin.
+The wide, open surface area easily accommodated a good amount of vegetables and made a perfect tarte tatin.

 Lighter than the Mauviel (and almost half the price), Vollrath carbon steel pans are often the go-to choice for professional chefs and restaurants, and for good reason.
 In our tests, we found the Vollrath heated up fast and distributed heat evenly.